Interstate 81 in Maryland: Future

 I-81 is heavily congested within Maryland due to the 1960s-era freeway being used as both a commuter route within the rapidly growing Hagerstown metropolitan area as well as a major trucking corridor.
 In 2010, the highway had a minimum annual average daily traffic (AADT) of 43,771 between Showalter Road and PA 163 and a maximum of 62,181 between Halfway Boulevard and US 40.
 The Interstate is often used by long-distance traffic as an alternative to I-95 to avoid traveling through the major cities of the East Coast.
-As a result, in 2001, the Maryland State Highway Administration (MDOT SHA) began developing long-term plans to upgrade the entire length of I-81 in Maryland.
-The state completed the planning process for the eventual upgrades to the Interstate Highway in November 2010; the next step is preliminary engineering work.
+As a result, in 2001, the Maryland State Highway Administration (MDSHA) began developing long-term plans to upgrade the entire length of I-81 in Maryland.
+The state completed the planning process for the eventual upgrades to the Interstate Highway in November 2010.
+Phase 1 of the expansion was completed in 2022.
+This included rebuilding the dual bridges over the Potomac River to include 3 travel lanes in each direction to meet with the already widened section of the Interstate in West Virginia.
+The Interstate currently returns to four lanes after Exit 1.
 The state plans to expand I-81 to six lanes to address capacity concerns.
 In addition, many of the interchanges will be rebuilt to reduce or eliminate weaving.
 In particular: